 The Billion-Dollar Crop

 Hemp was a thriving industry in the US until the 1930s, until Marijuana prohibition in 1937.
 However, an article in Popular Mechanics in 1938 called Hemp “The Billion Dollar Crop”.
 The plant is well on its way to living up to its reputation.
-Retail sales for all Hemp products in the USA alone last year exceeded $600 million.
+Retail sales for all Hemp products in the USA alone in 2015 exceeded $600 million.
 Most of the Hemp for those products—food, vitamin & body care products, clothing, auto parts, building materials, etc.—came from Canada.

 Hemp Does Good Things for the Environment